Prodlax/cse15l-lab-reports/lab-report-1-week-2.md

 If we are using windows, follow the directions [here.](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)

-I created a pair of public and private keys using the command "ssh-keygen -t ed25519".
+I created a pair of public and private keys using the command `ssh-keygen -t ed25519`.
 Following the document instructions, this created a pair of keys in a .ssh folder located on my machine.
 Now, I need to copy the public key from my local machine onto the server.

-Login to the server using ssh, and create a new directory called .ssh by typing the command "mkdir .ssh".
+Login to the server using ssh, and create a new directory called .ssh by typing the command `mkdir .ssh`.
 Then, log out of the server.

 Locate the directory of the public key that we created, and copy it into the .ssh/authorized_keys directory on the server using the "scp" command.
 Here is a screenshot of the scp part.